Part 4 of the MCMC Samplers Series • Interactive visualization of temperature ladder sampling for multimodal distributions

 Medium-High

-Practical recommendation: Use PT for low-to-moderate dimensional multimodal problems without gradients.
+Use PT for low-to-moderate dimensional multimodal problems without gradients.

 Use HMC/NUTS for high-dimensional unimodal posteriors with gradients.
 Use nested sampling when you need evidence